 • Primary Ovarian Insufficiency (POI)

-What is primary ovarian insufficiency (POI)?
+What is premature ovarian insufficiency (POI) or primary ovarian insufficiency?

 DotS the definition of POI may vary.
 In Primary Ovarian Insufficiency: Symptoms & Causes – Overview the (United States) Mayo Clinic’s definition, dated 20 October 2023, is: